breatheco-de/full-stack-project-user-stories/README.md

 ---
 title: "How to start your final project?"
-subtitle: "Discover key considerations and avoid common mistakes when choosing your final project.
+description: "Discover key considerations and avoid common mistakes when choosing your final project.
 Learn from these experienced tips to ensure success in your project journey."
 tags: ["project", "employment"]
 authors: ["arnaldoperez"]